mahamedm1/devops-learning1/linux/bandit/level-11-to-12.md

 ## Bandit Level 11 -> 12

-**Challenge:** Find the password for the next level which is in a base64 encoded file **Solution:**
+**Challenge:** Find the password for the next level in the data.txt file where all lowercase (a-z) and uppercase (A-Z) letters have been rotated by 13 positions
+**Solution:**
 ```
-base64 -d data.txt
+cat data.txt | tr 'A-Za-z' 'N-ZA-Mn-za-m'

 ```

 **Explanation:**
-- strings outputs any sequence of printable characters
+- cat data.txt outputs the data.txt file
-- | feeds the output of strings data.txt to grep
+- | feeds the output to tr
-- grep "=" outputs any string containing "="
+- tr 'A-Za-z' 'N-ZA-Mn-za-m' translate each letter from the normal alphabet to the ROT13 alphabet

-**Password:** pYfOY6HwUsDj5rL9UvyhU7MCmv8vN5Ro
+**Password:** GROozWPO8QyN0mGrjUkID0WCYkZiQxrN
 **Errors Encountered:**
-I ran base64 data.txt initially and thought that was the password.
-It wasn't.
-I checked man base64 and saw the -d flag.
-I used it to decode the string and got the password.
+I did not know how to use the tr command.
+I understood what it does and the logic behind it but I was struggling syntactically.
+I eventually figured out how to write in the second set, but I placed the uppercase after the lowercase letters.
+Which jumbled up the password.

 **What I learned:**
-base64 is an encoding that turns binary data to readable text so the data travels safely.
-That text in the data.txt file was encoded and base64 -d decoded it.
+I learned about the ROT13, how it shifts letters 13 places for encoding when using tr.
+This level I mapped the normal alphabet to the ROT13 alphabet to decode the text and uncover the password.